rebootl/reflectapp/client/notes.md

 ### Current

+* multi-user/platform POG
+  - use a real database instead of a JSON file (mongoDB)
-* direct link doesn't work when not logged in :( !!
+* direct link doesn't work when not logged in -> hard to debug, projectData-client issue
-* "TypeError: newLastli is null" on login/logout
+* "TypeError: newLastli is null" on login/logout -> reproduce

 ### Features